jgable/grunt-phplint/README.md

 };
 ```

-Passing in your own special configuration file or using -n to remove configuration files can be helpful when the lint fails but no errors are output to the stdin.
+Passing in your own special configuration file or using -n to remove configuration files can be helpful when the lint fails but no errors are output to the stdout.
 If you need to log these errors, consider a plugin like grunt-log to facilitate this.

 Lastly, if you want to limit the number of files we process at a time, set the spawnLimit.